TjuJianyu/RFC/readme.md

 The story above revises the path to hard problems, that is "Search/develop diverse areas (directions).
 Then a clear path may appear upon them.
 Otherwise, continuing search more."

-The rule above is also the key idea of the proposed Rich Feature Construction (RFC) method.
+The rule above is also the key idea of the proposed Bonsai method.